vechain/vechain-sdk-js-tutorial/src/2.Bloom_Filter/BloomFilterPart2.md

 ## Lesson 2 - Part 2

-# The Bloom Filter - Advanced topic on K and M parameters
+# The Bloom Filter: advanced topic on K and M parameters.

 This exercise is optional, it covers the parameters
 - m: number of bits per key used to represent an element in the Bloom filter, and